apparebit/deface/docs/installation.rst

 run.py
 ^^^^^^

 You can also use the ``run.py`` script in the repository root.
-Unless you are already running the script in a virtual environment, it automatically bootstraps a virtual environment for the project and installs all necessary development-only dependencies.
-From then on out, it ensures that Python scripts execute within the virtual environment, even if the commands are not obviously written in Python.
-You do not need to activate the virtual environment as long as you use ``run.py`` for running tasks.
+It automatically sets up a virtual environment for the project and installs all necessary buildtime dependencies.
+From then on out, it ensures that Python scripts execute within that virtual environment.
+Even better, you do not need to activate the virtual environment. ``run.py`` takes care of that for you.

 To find out more about supported commands and their options, please check out ``run.py``'s help message: